hbusfar/Hotel-Reviews/README.md

-# Hussam Busfar's Capstone - Hotel reviews: Using NLP to predict star rating from reviews
+# Hotel reviews: Using NLP to predict star rating from reviews